ThilinaRajapakse/simpletransformers/docs/_docs/06-classification-data-formats.md

 ### Multi-class classification

-Identical to binary classification, except the labels start from `0` and go up to `n`, where `n` is the number of labels.
+Identical to binary classification, except the labels start from `0` and go up to `n`-1, where `n` is the number of labels.

 | text                            | labels |
 | ------------------------------- | ------ |